itsha123/elite101-coding-assesment-fall2025/README.md

 Google AI Overview was used to decide on psuedocode conventions, and ChatGPT was used to decide to use Ruff for Python standard conventions.

-GitHub Copilot was used to help make the pyproject.toml file, and to help fix issues found by Ruff.
+GitHub Copilot was used to help make the pyproject.toml file, to help fix issues found by Ruff, and to help fix bugs.

 ## Library Inventory and Checkout Manager